 In past reports, the data in this section has corresponded to specific compliance indicators surrounding persons with developmental disabilities in the Commonwealth that are in the Support Level 7 category (filing references 7.21, 7.22, and 7.23).
 In past reports, the data in this section has corresponded to specific compliance indicators surrounding persons with developmental disabilities in the Commonwealth that are in the Support Level 7 category (filing references 7.21, 7.22, and 7.23).
-In past reports, the data in this section has corresponded to specific compliance indicators surrounding persons with developmental disabilities in the Commonwealth that are in the Support Level 7 category (filing references 7.21, 7.22, and 7.23).
 The data previously reported will continue to be provided as per the agreed upon report out schedule which would be in the next Supplemental Crisis Report and on a semi-annual basis thereafter.
+Quarters 3 and 4 of FY23 (1/1/23-6/31/23) will be made available in October and included in corresponding summary reports.

-For this quarter, a review of the utilization data for In-home Support Services, Personal Assistance, Personal Assistance (CD) from Department of Medical Assistance Services for FY 21 and FY22 for individuals in the sample was completed with the data and analyses listed on the next page.
+A review of the utilization data for In-home Support Services, Personal Assistance, Personal Assistance (CD) from Department of Medical Assistance Services was reported in FY23Q3 report.
+This is reported on a semi-annual basis and will be included in the FY24Q1 report.